data-exp-lab/yt-napari/docs/quickstart.rst

 Quick Start
 ===========

-After installation, there are three modes of using `yt-napari`:
+After installation, there are three modes of using :code:`yt-napari`:

 1. :ref:`jupyter notebook interaction<jupyusage>`
 2. :ref:`loading a json file from the napari gui<jsonload>`